greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gprecoverseg.html.md

 -l logfile\_directory
 :   The directory to write the log file.
 Defaults to `~/gpAdminLogs`.

+--max-rate <max_rate>

+:   Optional.
+Specifies the maximum bandwidth rate for a full recovery of failed segments.
+The rate is specified in kB/s.
+You may use the suffix `k` or `M` to signify kB/s or MB/s.
+The valid values ranges from 32kB/s to 1048576kB/s (1024MB/s).
+The default value is to use the entire available network bandwidth to perform the full recovery.
+Note that incremental and differential recoveries do not support this option, they use the entire available network bandwidth.

 -o output\_recover\_config\_file
 :   Specifies a file name and location to output a sample recovery configuration file.
 This file can be edited to supply alternate recovery locations if needed.
 The following example outputs the default recovery configuration file: